Have you ever considered your origins and the way they’ve influenced your approach to life and your work?

 Step back before you respond

 My colleagues this morning had learnt the value of a coaching mindset.
 It allows them to explore issues from a strategic perspective.
 They have an ability to adjust the lens through which they view the world.
+If you are interesting in learning to adopt a coaching mindset, let’s continue the conversation.

 Questions to ask yourself